sammcj/dp100/README.md

 [![EEVBlog - EEVblog 1606 - $45 AlienTek DP100 100W USB-C PSU REVIEW](https://img.youtube.com/vi/Pd6LG7iP2GQ/0.jpg)](https://www.youtube.com/watch?v=Pd6LG7iP2GQ)

+## Research

+The [research](research) directory contains exploratory work I've done to understand the device's USB protocol and firmware in an effort to write an open source library for it.

+You do not need these files to run the application they are for reference purposes only.

 ## Future Enhancements

 A list of possible future enhancements I might add: